OUR LEADERSHIP TEAM

 Michelle Tyler, LMHC, LPC, serves as the Training Coordinator for Resources for Resilience.
 Early in her career, she served as the project director for a study at the University of Notre Dame seeking to understand the effects of marital conflict on children’s development.
 She then worked for many years in community-based mental healthcare settings serving individuals and families from diverse backgrounds, and has dedicated much of her career to supporting youth and adults in achieving their recovery goals.

-Michelle has experience in marketing and communications, as well as in community education.
+Michelle has experience in healthcare communications and behavioral health program operations, as well as in community education.
 She is a Resources for Resilience™ Resiliency Educator and a Circle of Security® Parenting™ Facilitator.
 She has also taught QPR Suicide Prevention trainer, and has also facilitated Crisis Intervention Team trainings for first responders throughout western North Carolina.

 Kerry A. Friedman, Board Chair